Anger, tantrums and other big emotions

 When big feelings feel big for everyone

-Engaging with a deaf child when they're angry or having a tantrum can be challenging for you, too – especially if they ignore you and turn off (or refuse to wear) their hearing devices.
+Engaging with a deaf child when they're angry can be challenging for you, too – especially if they ignore you and turn off (or refuse to wear) their hearing devices.
 Try to remind yourself that your child’s anger may be linked to the unique struggles they face, and we all have ups and downs while we’re trying to get our needs met.

-You don’t have to handle every tantrum, outburst or big emotion perfectly – or on your own.
+You don’t have to handle every tantrum, outburst or big emotion perfectly.
 If you make a mistake, you can always share that with your child and talk about what to do differently next time.
 (This is also a great way of modelling accountability for them!)
-And it’s OK if you need to ask for help or tag in someone else from your support network.
+It’s also OK to ask for help from your support network.

 Helping hearing siblings